 Net Assets with Donor Restriction: Net assets subject to donor-imposed stipulations that may or will be met either by actions of the Organization and/or the passage of time.
 Also, net assets subject to donor-imposed stipulations that neither expire by passage of time nor can be met by actions of the Organization.
-The Organization had \$157,827 of donor restricted net assets at December 31, 2023.
+The Organization had \$45,177 and \$157,827 of donor restricted net assets at December 31, 2024 and 2023, respectively.